FangxiuWan/TECO-CNP/README.md

 # TECO-CNP v1.0

+**This version is only intended for peer review purposes and should not be disseminated or utilized without prior permission**

 This respository contains the code that accompanies th article (DOI).

 Please refer to the README file for the steps to follow before running the model.